 Vectra promoter Rishi had earlier left the country after the directorate of Revenue Intelligence had registered a case against his company Rishi Electronics in 1983 under COFEPOSA (Conservation of Foreign Exchange and Prevention of Smuggling Activities Act).

-According to reliable sources, after leaving India, Rishi started operating and building his business across many different countries by partnering with a number of foreign companies bidding for business.
+According to reliable sources, after leaving India, Rishi received crucial help from an Indian diplomat and started operating and building his business across many different countries by partnering with a number of foreign companies bidding for business.
 During this period, he also managed to acquire a U.K. citizenship.

 Vectra Group became the largest shareholder of the consortium Tatra Holding s.r.o. that owned Tatra a.s.
 The Bharat Earth Movers Limited (BEML) has been making trucks for defence and other purposes under licence from Tatra.
 Hence technically, BEML has been directly linked with Ministry of Defence but Vectra stood to gain from each truck supplied to the Army by BEML.